ysyk2021/managing-conflict-across-cultures-building-cross-cultural-bridges-and-respecting-differences/src/chapter-7-2.md

-Chapter 7: Leveraging Technology for Cross-Cultural Conflict Management: Virtual Collaboration Tools and Video Conferencing
+Virtual Collaboration Tools and Video Conferencing
 ===========================================================================================================================

 Technology has become an integral part of our lives, and can be leveraged to facilitate cross-cultural conflict management.
 In this chapter, we will explore two key technologies for leveraging technology in cross-cultural conflict management: virtual collaboration tools and video conferencing.